ColeDeanShepherd/Nexodo/AZURE_SETUP.md

    - Value: The entire JSON output from the service principal creation

 2. **AZURE_CONTAINER_REGISTRY**
-   - Value: `nexodoacr.azurecr.io` (your registry login server - will be created by Bicep)
+   - Value: `nexodoacr.azurecr.io` (your registry login server - will be created by Pulumi)

 3. **AZURE_CONTAINER_REGISTRY_NAME**
    - Value: `nexodoacr` (just the name, without .azurecr.io)